-HYDRAULIC SPRAYERS-designed to apply dilute pesticidal sprays mixed with water up into trees, shrubs, and the walls of buildings, or onto livestock.
-The spray is delivered at high pressure through a single nozzle in a pray gun.
-The spray gun can usually be adjusted to give from a driving stream to a fine mist of the pesticide.
-The hydraulic sprayer may vary in size from the small unit used in gardens to very large machines used to spray large orchards.
-Their greatest advantage is that they can apply pesticides into the tops of trees and exactly where needed.
-The orchard sprayer is lower and requires more water and more work for orchard spraying than an air blast sprayer.
-Generally, plants are treated to the point of chemical run-off and the concentration in the tank determines the deposit on the plant or soil surface.
+HYDRAULIC SPRAYERS - designed to apply dilute pesticidal sprays mixed with water up into trees, shrubs and the walls of buildings, or onto livestock.
+The spray is delivered at high pressure through a single nozzle in a spray gun.
+The spray gun can usually be adjusted to deliver from a driving stream to a fine mist of the pesticide solutions.
+Hydraulic sprayers may vary in size from small garden units to large machines used to spray large orchards.
+Their greatest advantage is that pesticides can be forced to the tops of trees and through dense foliage.
+Generally, plants are treated to the point of run-off and concentration of the pesticide solution in the tank determines the deposit on the plants or soil surface.

 AIR-BLAST SPRAYERS-use a high velocity wind to blow droplets of a pesticide in water onto trees or vegetable crops.
 A large fan directs a blast of air over nozzles that are delivering small droplets of water with pesticides-and the blast carries the droplets out to the surface to be treated.
 These machines are faster than hydraulic sprayers and usually result in more even spray coverage.
 Air blast sprayers are complex and must be very carefully adjusted to achieve maximum effectiveness.
 The air blast sprayer may also use less water than an orchard type hydraulic sprayer.
-The amount of pesticide mixed with the water must be carefully adjusted to correspond to the reduced rate (called "concentrate") of water.
-This adjustment is made by multiplying the amount of pesticide recommended per 100 gallons of dilute spray (R in the equation below) by the concentrate rating of the air blast sprayer to be used (C in the equation below):